arshad4606/Medoc-AI-Healthcare-Chatbot/README.md

  •	Augmentation Step: Enhances the response with additional context.

- •	Generation Step: Uses MedChat LLaMA 3 to generate a natural-language response.
+ •	Generation Step: Uses MediChat LLaMA 3 to generate a natural-language response.

  Performance Optimization